-What Is Design-Stage Localization?
+What is Design-Stage Localization?

 Different languages often have vastly different structures and text lengths, which can significantly affect the design.
 For example, when translating from English to French or Spanish, the text will be around 15-30% longer.
 For German and Dutch, the number increases to 35% and more!
 Translations into Finnish or Hebrew, on the other hand, shrink up to 30%.
 Similarly, languages that use non-Latin scripts, such as Chinese or Arabic, present unique challenges, such as font rendering and spacing.
 Additionally, right-to-left languages, like Hebrew and Arabic, require entirely different layout adjustments compared to left-to-right languages like English or Spanish.